Audio cables

 At one hand you have people claiming great improvements in sound quality using an other cable, others claim that tons of blind testing has been done yielding invariably the same results; no audible differences.

-In general the discussion end is a flare.
+In general the discussion ends in a flare.

 Here you find a very courageous and strikingly honest guy, Mike Lavigne.

-He owns a Opus speaker cable (starting at $ 33.000) and did a blind listening test comparing his ultra high end cable with a run of the mill Monster speaker cable.
+He owns an Opus speaker cable (starting at $ 33.000) and did a blind listening test comparing his ultra high-end cable with a run of the mill Monster speaker cable.

 Read this.